-In addition, in early 2022, Eurazeo changed its health benefits policy to ensure equal access to health services for all US-based employees, regardless of where they live.
-For example, if care is not available within 100 miles, insurance policies will cover travel and treatment costs.
+In addition, Eurazeo actively encourages its portfolio companies to revise their health benefits policies to ensure equal access to health services for all US-based employees, regardless of where they live.
+This implies that insurance policies will cover travel and treatment costs, among other things, if care is not available within a 100 mile radius.